This is my first entry in over a year, so some of you were probably wondering if I’d ever update my website again –

 distance.
 The red-roofed building is a historic church which, unfortunately, is scheduled for demolition.
 Seattle could learn a lot

-Above center: Head coach Jim McLaughlin, the 2004 National Coach of the Year and a real class act.
+Above left: Head coach Jim McLaughlin, the 2004 National Coach of the Year and a real class act.

 Above right: The UW Huskies (and the perpetually perky mascot, Harry Husky) after another win.